hyeon95y/Scraper_opgg/README.md

 # Scraper_opgg
-Scraper for op.gg.
-I made it for the perosnal project.<br />
+• Done as a personal project during studying data analysis.<br />
-Selenium, BeautifulSoap is used.<br />
+• Selenium, BeautifulSoap is used.<br />
-Done in 2015~2016.<br />
+• Done in 2015~2016.<br />